feralwriter/curly-potato/custom_blocks/Note.md

 <Callout icon="📘" theme="info">
   NOTE

-  This is a reusable note.
+  This note is reused in many places.
 </Callout>